top1944/duckuments/docs/atoms_70_software_devel_guide/10_duckietown_configuration.md

 This chapter explains what are the assumptions about the configuration.

 While the "Setup" parts are "imperative" (do this, do that); this is the "declarative" part, which explains what are the properties of a correct configuration (but it does not explain how to get there).

-See also: The tool `what-the-duck` checks these conditions ([](#what-the-duck)).
+he tool `what-the-duck` ([](#what-the-duck)) checks some of these conditions.
 If you make a change from the existing conditions, make sure that it gets implemented in `what-the-duck` by filing an issue.

 ## Environment variables {#variabes}